 Again, you have to be as quick as possible – other people want to wash their cars too.

-This is how I wash my car at self-service car washes.
-I know it’s not the best way to wash your car, but when you live in an apartment, it’s the best option you have.
+This is how I use self-service car washes to wash my car.
+I know it’s not the best way to wash your car, but when you live in an apartment, it’s your best option.

-I live in an apartment for three years already, and throughout that time, I learned how to get the best cleaning results on self-service car washes.
+I have lived in an apartment for three years already, and throughout that time, I learned how to get the best cleaning results on self-service car washes.

-However, if you have an option to wash it in your own yard – always do it.
+However, if you have the option to wash it in your own yard – always do it.
 That way, you can take your time and clean every single piece of your car.